awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_physical.md

 **Important**
 Submit your request immediately after generating the authentication codes\.
 If you generate the codes and then wait too long to submit the request, the MFA device successfully associates with the user but the MFA device becomes out of sync\.
 This happens because time\-based one\-time passwords \(TOTP\) expire after a short period of time\.
 If this happens, you can [resync the device](id_credentials_mfa_sync.md)\.

 The device is ready for use with AWS\.
-For information about using MFA with the AWS Management Console, see [Using MFA Devices With Your IAM Sign\-in Page](console_sign-in-mfa.md)\.
+For information about using MFA with the AWS Management Console, see [Using MFA devices with your IAM sign\-in page](console_sign-in-mfa.md)\.

-## Enable a Hardware MFA Device for the AWS Account Root User \(Console\)<a name="enable-hw-mfa-for-root"></a>
+## Enable a hardware MFA device for the AWS account root user \(console\)<a name="enable-hw-mfa-for-root"></a>

 You can configure and enable a virtual MFA device for your root user from the AWS Management Console only, not from the AWS CLI or AWS API\.

 If your MFA device is lost, stolen, or not working, you can still sign in using alternative factors of authentication\.
 If you can't sign in with your MFA device, you can sign in by verifying your identity using the email and phone that are registered with your account\.
 Before you enable MFA for your root user, review your account settings and contact information to make sure that you have access to the email and phone number\.
-To learn about signing in using alternative factors of authentication, see [What If an MFA Device Is Lost or Stops Working?](id_credentials_mfa_lost-or-broken.md)\.
+To learn about signing in using alternative factors of authentication, see [What if an MFA device is lost or stops working?](id_credentials_mfa_lost-or-broken.md)\.
 To disable this feature, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.

 **Note**
 You might see different text, such as **Sign in using MFA** and **Troubleshoot your authentication device**\.
 However, the same features are provided\.
 In either case, if you cannot verify your account email address and phone number using alternative factors of authentication, contact [AWS Support](https://aws.amazon.com/forms/aws-mfa-support) to deactivate your MFA setting\.<a name="enable_physical_root"></a>